The Best There Is At What He's Done1 of 12

 But enter Barry Windsor-Smith with an intense examination of what and who made Wolverine the man that fans had come to know and love.
 Wolverine’s dark past had been hinted at before but the torturous methods of the Weapon X program make it clear that Logan has been through the wringer in his life.
 Windsor-Smith doesn’t shy away from depicting the program’s relentless abuse of possibly the one of the only men who could take it, creating a near perfect killing machine except for one detail - underneath it all, he’s still human.

-Windsor-Smith added a new layer to the Wolverine mythos - one that has since been expanded by other writers and allowed for the creation of many other fan-favorites namely, Fantomex and the killer currently under the Wolverine cowl, Laura Kinney a.k.a.
+Windsor-Smith added a new layer to the Wolverine mythos - one that has since been expanded by other writers and allowed for the creation of many other fan-favorites namely, Fantomex and Laura Kinney a.k.a.
 X-23.

 Wolverine sees Ol’ Canucklehead harnessing those emotions as he slices and dices his way through the ninja gang known as the Hand in order to rescue his love, Mariko Yashida.
 Claremont reveals Wolverine’s samurai past, adding another layer of mystery to Logan’s already mysterious past.
 Miller’s visceral linework lends itself perfectly to the proceedings as Logan struggles to rein in his ferality and rage but isn’t afraid to take a life in service of his mission.